OpenJML/openjml.github.io/tutorial/Loops.md

 ## Loop verification errors

-The examples above all verify, so here are some examples showing the kinds of veriifcation errors that are produced by erroneous specifications.
+The examples above all verify, so here are some examples showing the kinds of verification errors that are produced by erroneous specifications.

 ### Loop initialization error